 Does insurance cover braces for adults?

-If you're looking for dental insurance that covers braces for adults, there's some good news.
+If you need dental insurance with orthodontic coverage for adults, there's some good news.
 Comprehensive dental insurance plans may cover orthodontic work for adults if it is for health reasons.
 Insurance plans won't cover braces if it's purely cosmetic.
 If your dental insurance doesn't cover braces, consider purchasing a supplementary orthodontic plan, or enrolling in a dental discount plan.

 How much are braces with insurance?